Disasters such as flooding or severe summer and winter weather can have devastating and long-term consequences.

 They will make the decision to ask for provincial support if the event is beyond local capacity.

 Emergencies can occur at any time.
 In an emergency, response agencies focus their efforts first where the need is greatest.
 That is why individual emergency preparedness is so important.

-It only takes three simple steps to become better prepared to face an emergency:
+It only takes four simple steps to become better prepared to face an emergency:

 - download SaskAlert to receive alerts of emergencies happening in your location

 Municipal disaster prevention and preparedness